minnelab/minnelab.github.io/about.markdown

 ---

-The Moreno lab is led by Rodrigo Moreno...
+The MINNE lab is led by Rodrigo Moreno...

 ![Group photo](/assets/about/group.jpg){:class="about-image"}